Los Alcarrizos

 Los Alcarrizos is a municipality (municipio) of the Santo Domingo province in the Dominican Republic.
 Within the municipality there are the following municipal districts (distritos municipales): Palmarejo-Villa Linda and Pantoja.
 The municipality of Los Alcarrizos is home to 336,307 inhabitants (2022), making it one of the most populous municipalities in the country.
-It forms a northern suburb of Santo Domingo.
+In recent years, the growth of this municipality It has been accelerated, which makes the municipality of Los Alcarrizos in a large urban center within the metropolitan area of Greater Santo Domingo.